qiy-chen/Museum-Project-2022/Use-Case-Diagrams-and-Specifications.md

 3. Client views display/storage status
 4. Client views the specific room location

-3.a Client finds out its in storage so does not need to check specific room location
+3.a Client finds out it's in storage so does not need to check specific room location